Seagate/cortx/doc/S3ServerQuickStart.md

     `$ chmod 600 /root/.ssh/id_rsa`

 5. `$ cd s3server`
-6. `$ git submodule update --init --recursive && git status`  # this can take about 20 minutes to run
+6. `$ git submodule update --init --recursive && git status`

 ## Installing dependency
 This is a one time initialization when we do clone the repository or there is a changes in dependent packages.